-Before you give your child internet access, it’s always a good idea to set some expectations and put healthy rules in place, like:
+Before giving your kid internet access, set some expectations, and put healthy rules in place, like:

--First, don’t give anyone your passwords or personal information.
+1. Don’t give anyone your passwords or personal information

--Don’t talk to anyone you don’t know or visit a chat room without an adult’s permission.
+2. Don’t talk to anyone you don’t know or visit a chat room without an adult’s permission

--Ask an adult before downloading or installing anything.
+3. Ask an adult before downloading or installing anything

--If you have any questions or see something that makes you uncomfortable, tell an adult you trust.
+4. If you have any questions or see something that makes you uncomfortable, tell an adult you trust

 Sometimes, the simplest solutions are the most effective.
-Set a curfew for phones and other screens, so kids are forced to take a break.
-Not only will this help their self-discipline, but it will give them time to take care of other things, like chores and homework, and interact more with the family.
+Set a curfew for phones and other screens, so kids are made to take a break.
+This will not only help their self-discipline, but give them time to take care of other things — like chores, homework, and interacting more with the family.

 If your child is being bullied at school or knows someone who is, encourage them to download an app like Sit With Us (iOS & Android).
 This app was developed by a 16-year-old who knew all too well the pain of high school bullying, and how sometimes it helps just to have somewhere safe to sit for lunch.